Rabbits are one of the most misunderstood pets in the UK. Have a read of our top facts you might not know about rabbits.

 Rabbits can move at speeds of around 18mph.
 Couple that with their ability to jump between 3-4ft high and over 9ft horizontally and it’s hard to imagine ever being able to catch an escaped rabbit.
 Ensure that all fences are of adequate height if your rabbit is allowed to roam in the garden.

-15. There are around nine hundred thousand pet rabbits in the UK
+15. There are around 1.1 million pet rabbits in the UK

 For more rabbit advice and to book an appointment, speak to your vet.